Nexus-Mods/NexusMods.App/docs/Roadmap.md

 * Creation of the Modlist Data Model
   * Launch Management of a game
   * Add, Remove, Re-order Sort mods
-  * Basic "last write wins", no LOOT (yet)
+  * Basic "last write wins" conflict resolution, no LOOT (yet)
-  * Saving lists, Undoing changes
+  * Saving lists, loading lists, Undoing changes
 * Archive management
   * Tracking what mods used what archives
   * Tracking the source of the archives